 We train DiffEEG with the patient's preictal EEG signals so that our model can generate synthetic preictal data until we have an equal number of samples per class.
+The generation quality is improved with the reduction of the training loss.
 The samples are then given to a classifier to conduct seizure prediction task.
-We used three representative network frameworks(MLP, CNN, Transformer) as classifiers on the CHB-MIT and Kaggle dataset to verify the universality and generality of our model.
-In addition, we compared our model with three existing methods for solving data imbalance, including downsampling, sliding windows and recombination, in order to evaluate the superiority and effectiveness of DiffEEG.
+We used five representative network frameworks (SVM, Spatio-temporal MLP, EEGNet, Multi-scale CNN, Transformer) as classifiers on the CHB-MIT and Kaggle dataset to verify the universality and generality of our model.
+In addition, we compared our model with that using just the original data and those using three existing methods for solving the data imbalance, including down-sampling, sliding windows and recombination, to evaluate the effectiveness and superiority of DiffEEG.

-The main contributions our work makes are as follows: \begin{itemize} \item We propose a method of using diffusion model to solve the problem of imbalanced data, which is the first work to introduce diffusion model to the seizure prediction field. \item We verify that our diffusion model is superior to the existing data augmentation methods and can be applied to almost any other machine learning classifier to further improve the prediction performance. \item The model based on DiffEEG and Multi-scale CNN achieves the best performance and outperforms most state-of-the-art methods. \end{itemize}
+The main contributions of our work are as follows: \begin{itemize} \item We propose a method of using diffusion model to solve the imbalanced data problem, which is the first work to introduce diffusion model to the seizure prediction field. \item We verify that our diffusion model is superior to the existing DA methods and can be utilized in almost any other classification network to substantially improve the seizure prediction performance. \item With the improvement of DiffEEG, the best prediction performance in our experiments outperforms that of most state-of-the-art (SOTA) methods. \end{itemize}

-The rest of the paper is organized as follows.
-Section 2 presents the datasets used in this study and our proposed methods.
-Section 3 describes our experimental results and comparison.
-Section 4 provides discussion of our methods.
-Finally, we conclude our work in Section 5.
+The rest of the paper is structured as follows.
+Section \ref{Meth} details our proposed methods, including the theory of diffusion model, the structure of DiffEEG and five classifiers.
+Section \ref{Expe} shows the datasets, our experimental results and comparison with SOTA works.
+Section \ref{Disc} discusses the results of our methods.
+Finally, we conclude our work in Section \ref{Conc}.